zchee/neovim-wiki/Troubleshooting.md

 See [#2048](https://github.com/neovim/neovim/issues/2048) for more information.

+### `<Home>` or some other "special" key doesn't work

+Make sure `$TERM` is set to something reasonable.

+- If you're using screen or tmux, `TERM` should be `screen-256color`
+- In other cases if "256" does not appear in the string it's probably wrong.
+Try `TERM=xterm-256color`.

 ### `:!` and `system()` do weird things with interactive processes

-Interactive commands are supported by the `:terminal` command in Neovim.
-However, `:!` and `system()` do not support interactive commands, primarily because Neovim UIs use stdio for msgpack communication, but also for performance, reliability, and consistency across platforms (see [`:help gui-pty`](http://vimhelp.appspot.com/gui_x11.txt.html#gui-pty)).
+Interactive commands are supported by `:terminal` in Neovim.
+But `:!` and `system()` do not support interactive commands, primarily because Neovim UIs use stdio for msgpack communication, but also for performance, reliability, and consistency across platforms (see [`:help gui-pty`](http://vimhelp.appspot.com/gui_x11.txt.html#gui-pty)).

 ### Python support isn't working